 Of course, the best time to nutmeg someone is when the defender least expects it.
 And the situation where this most often arises is when a defender over commits.
 When they’re so eager to win the ball they dive in.
 They come charging at you or stretch their legs and reach to block a cross or shot.

 A nutmeg is really like a very wise cut back.
-To accomplish a nutmeg you have to lead the defender one why when you really want to go the other direction.
-Give the impression that they can reach and win the ball.
-When the defender reaches to tackle or win the ball you slip the ball through their legs.
+To accomplish a nutmeg you have to lead the defender one way when you really want to go the other direction.
+Give the impression that the defender can reach and win the ball.
+When the defender reaches to tackle or win the ball, that's when you slip the ball through their legs.

 Unbalanced defender, reaching or diving to block a pass or shot

-To make a pass when the players legs are open
+To make a pass when the defenders legs are open

 The nutmeg can also be done to make a pass or score a goal.
 I’m sure you’ve seen a ton of goals scored where the ball goes through the keeper’s legs.
 More often than not though this is an accident and not the intention of the scorer – they just hit the ball low and hard and they’re just happy the ball went in the back of the net.
 The keeper can't really do anything about it.